pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

     }
 }
 ```
-##### Turn Information and User Messages (Notices)
+## Turn Information and User Interaction
-While our GameField is complete, we still need the visual information of "which turn is it?" and "has the game started?",
+While our GameField is complete, we still need the visual cues that tell us whose turn it is, if the game has started, and if the game is over.
-"is it a tie?", "whats going on?"

-Lets create our Notice class, which is a Simple Component that creates a background-pane, presents the user with a message
-and deletes itself (and the pane) after a specific interval.
+Let's create our `Notice` class, which is a Simple Component that creates a background-pane, presents the user with a message, and deletes itself (and the pane) after a specific time interval.

 Starting with `components/background-page.js`, which is a Simple Component with styling:
 ```javascript